 So what type of spatula should you use when making those bacon cheese omelets you enjoy so much?
 Well, we are going to go over that.
 Today we will look at three types of spatulas that will not harm your pan or your eggs.

-The Chef Remi set is a terrific buy for someone who needs to stock up on their kitchen utensils but doesn’t want to spend a crazy amount of money.
-It comes with two spatulas, one with slots and the other without.
+The Upgood set is a terrific buy for someone who needs to stock up on their kitchen utensils but doesn’t want to spend a crazy amount of money.
+It comes with two spatulas, one for smaller work such as crepes, and one for the bigger capacity work for burgers and a whole pan of scrambles.

 They are multifunctional nylon spatulas with 14-inch handles that can withstand temperatures up to 410-degrees Fahrenheit.
 The ergonomic handles are flexible, soft, and have finger molds built into them for maximum grip during use.